 Jack received the 2022 Governor’s Award in the Humanities that recognized his outstanding achievements in photography that have helped bring people together to better understand South Carolina's diverse heritage.

-'Who Among Us’ a portrait exhibit to benefit the Crisis Ministries of Charleston to raise awareness for how indiscriminate the effects of homelessness can be on people from all backgrounds.
+'Who Among Us’ Was a 2002 portrait exhibit to benefit the Crisis Ministries of Charleston and raise awareness for how indiscriminate the effects of homelessness can be on people from all backgrounds.

-‘The Bridge Builders’ At the completion of the Author Ravenel Bridge, in 2005 Alterman made studio portraits of the men and women who participated in its construction.
-Many of these workers came from different parts of the United States and some from other countries to work on this five year project.
-The exhibition opening was held at Alterman’s studio with the builders and their families attending.
+‘The Bridge Builders’ At the completion of the Author Ravenel Bridge, in 2005, Alterman made studio portraits of the men and women who participated in its construction.
+Many of the workers came from different parts of the United States and some from other countries to work on this five year project.
+The exhibition was held at Alterman’s studio with the builders and their families attending the opening reception

-'Eastsiders Matter' was an expansive public portrait exhibit displayed along a 150 foot fence on Columbus Street.
-It remained on view for months and put a face on the residents of Hampstead Village, a historic and rapidly changing African American community in Charleston.
-This was the topic of his 2016 Tedx Talk.
+'Eastsiders Matter' was a 2015 expansive public portrait exhibit displayed along a 150 foot fence on Charleston’s Eastside.
+It remained on view for several months and put a face on the residents of this historic and rapidly changing African American community.
+This was the topic of Jack's 2016 Tedx Talk.

-'King Street ~The 500 Block', Jack created a sidewalk portrait gallery of the merchants transitioning in and out of this once locally owned business district.
-Large prints were displayed in the windows of vacant storefronts.
+'King Street, The 500 Block' In 2017, Jack created a sidewalk portrait gallery of the merchants transitioning in and out of this once locally owned business district.
+The photographs were displayed in the windows of vacant storefronts.

 He has published three books of his images.
-Cornices of Charleston, My Lazy Eye, and My City Charleston (now in its fourth printing)
+Cornices of Charleston, My Lazy Eye, and My City Charleston.